Professional Support

 Greg has been supporting IT projects with Yvonne since 2011.
 He is currently employed on project funding to build and implement the healthy lifestyle IT application.
 He liaises with industry (currently Efinity Digital and Taranaki DHB IT department) and supports other IT aspects for the Trust.
 Greg currently works with the Department of Paediatrics 2 days per week on the healthy lifestyle check application.

-Research Fellow, Department of Paediatrics: Child and Youth Health, University of Auckland
+Research Assistant, Department of Paediatrics: Child and Youth Health and Wellbeing, University of Auckland

 Mr Ken Taiapa